-The Quaker Disability Equality Group (QDEG) is a listed informal group of Britain Yearly Meeting (opens in new window).
+The Quaker Disability Equality Group (QDEG) is a Quaker Recognised Body of Britain Yearly Meeting (opens in new window).
 We are working towards full inclusion of people with disabilities and carers in all aspects of Quaker life.
 We see this as part of the Quaker testimony to equality.

 We are engaged with other organisations to:

 - working to make Quaker literature, websites and buildings more accessible;

 - running courses and workshops in partnership with Woodbrooke Quaker Study Centre (opens in new window)